Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 Cryptocurrencies are at once the units and the overall system/network that sustain them.

-The most common use of a cryptocurrency is for secure online transactions, in its units or denominations that are called tokens.
+The most common use of a cryptocurrency is to secure online transactions, in its units or denominations that are called tokens.

 Some of the encryption algorithms in use are public-private key, hashing function and elliptical curve.